 Screenshot 2026-02-04 at 12.38.07.png

-Honey Guide Experiences approached us with a mission: to encapsulate their rare positioning at the intersection of luxury travel, conservation funding, and immersive environmental education.
+Honey Guide approached us with a mission: to encapsulate their rare positioning at the intersection of luxury travel, conservation funding, and immersive environmental education.

 Our challenge was to translate this purpose-driven model into a cohesive brand identity and digital presence — developing a visual and verbal system that speaks to discerning global travellers while remaining grounded in ecological integrity and real-world impact.